the42/schoolcalc/README.md

       81648 / 6 = 13608
       13608 / 7 = 1944
        1944 / 8 = 243
-        243 / 9 = 27
+        243 / 9 = 27</code></pre>
-</code></pre>

-Learning to divide is particulary hard for pupils and this library provides a method which returns intermediate steps and indention hints to display those intermediate remainders on an output device.
+Learning to divide is particulary hard for pupils and this library provides with SchoolDivide a method which returns intermediate steps and indention hints to display those intermediate remainders on an output device.

 Features
 --------

-* Arbitrary precision mathematics
+* Division: Arbitrary precision mathematics
 * Division: Negative numbers & fractional numbers supported when deviding the pen & paper method
 * Division: Intermediate steps are returned for display / control
+* ZapfenRechnung

 Installation
 ------------